ably/sdk-api-reference/descriptions.md

 ## class PresenceMessage

-A `PresenceMessage` object represents an individual presence update sent to, or received from Ably.
+Contains an individual presence update sent to, or received from, Ably.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|